Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 On 23 October 1864, Order No. 70 was issued, directing that John Bullard be transferred from the 47th Pennsylvania’s Company D to I Company.
 Bullard, who had mustered in as a Cook while the regiment was stationed in Louisiana, would continue to serve with I Company for the duration of the war and muster out with his regiment on Christmas Day in December 1865.

 Following these major engagements, the 47th was ordered to Camp Russell near Winchester from November through most of December.
-On 14 November, 2nd Lieutenant George Stroop was promoted to the rank of Captain.
-Rested and somewhat healed, the 47th was then ordered to outpost and railroad guarding duties at Camp Fairview in Charlestown, West Virginia five days before Christmas.
+On 14 November, Second Lieutenant George Stroop was promoted to the rank of captain.
+Rested and somewhat healed, the 47th was then ordered to outpost and railroad guard duties at Camp Fairview in Charlestown, West Virginia five days before Christmas.

 1865 — 1866

-Matthew Brady’s photograph of spectators massing for the Grand Review of the Armies, 23-24 May 1865, at the side of the crepe-draped U.S. Capitol, flag at half mast following the assassination of President Abraham Lincoln (U.S. Library of Congress, public domain).
+Spectators gather for the Grand Review of the Armies, 23-24 May 1865, beside the crepe-draped U.S. Capitol, flag at half-staff following the assassination of President Abraham Lincoln (Matthew Brady, U.S. Library of Congress, public domain).

-Assigned first to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah in February, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C. where, on 19 April, they were again responsible for helping to defend the nation’s capital – this time following the assassination of President Abraham Lincoln.
-Encamped near Fort Stevens, they received new uniforms and were otherwise resupplied.
+Assigned first to the Provisional Division of the 2nd Brigade of the U.S. Army of the Shenandoah in February, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C. where, on 19 April, they were again responsible for helping to defend the nation’s capital — this time following the assassination of President Abraham Lincoln.
+Encamped near Fort Stevens, they were issued new uniforms and resupplied with ample rounds of ammunition.

-Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during the early days of their imprisonment and trial.
+Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during the early days of their imprisonment and trial, which began on 9 May 1865.
+During this phase of duty, the regiment was headquartered at Camp Brightwood in the Brightwood section of Washington, D.C.

-As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23-24 May.
+As part of Dwight’s Division of the 2nd Brigade of the U.S. Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23 May.

-Captain Levi Stuber of Company I was promoted to the rank of Major with the regiment’s central staff during this time.
-On 1-2 Jun 1865, 1st Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; 2nd Lieutenant George W. Clay was promoted to the rank of 1st Lieutenant.
+Captain Levi Stuber of Company I was promoted to the rank of major with the regiment’s central staff during this time.
+On 1-2 June 1865, First Lieutenant George W. Kosier was promoted to the rank of captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service.
+Second Lieutenant George W. Clay was then promoted to the rank of first lieutenant.

 Ruins of Charleston, South Carolina as seen from the Circular Church, 1865 (U.S. National Archives, public domain).

 On their final southern tour, Company D and their fellow 47th Pennsylvania Volunteers served in Savannah, Georgia from 31 May to 4 June.
-Again in Dwight’s Division, this time they were with the 3rd Brigade, Department of the South.
+Attached again to Dwight’s Division, this time they were assigned to the 3rd Brigade, U.S. Department of the South.
 Relieving the 165th New York Volunteers in July, they quartered in the former mansion of the Confederate Secretary of the Treasury.

 Duties at this time were largely Provost (military police) or Reconstruction-related, including the repair or rebuilding or key portions of the region’s infrastructure which had been damaged during the long war.
 On 5 July 1865, Private James Downs was promoted to the rank of Corporal.